 - 3 Outdoor Play, Porepunkah

 - 4 Other water play

 - 6 Activities around Bright, Porepunkah and Surrounds

 Things to do around Bright and Porepunkah with kids

 There are just so many things to do around the Bright and Porepunkah area with kids.
-We had a week and we enjoyed a great mix of relaxing around the camp ground and also getting out and exploring.
+We have visited a number of times and have stayed in town, in Porepunkah and we also love camping at Lake Catani.
+We had a week and we enjoyed a great mix of relaxing around the campground and also getting out and exploring.

 If camping is not your thing, there are many, many accommodation options in Bright, from holidays parks, homes through Stayz and Air B&B and motels.
 There will be something to suit your style of travel.